Eresos

 Eresos (/ˈɛrəsɒs/; Ερεσός; Ἔρεσος) and its twin beach village Skala Eresou are located in the southwest part of the Greek island of Lesbos.
 They are villages visited by considerable numbers of tourists.
-From 1999 until 2010, Eresos and the village of Antissa constituted the municipality of Eresos-Antissa.
-From 2010 until 2019, Eresos was part of the municipality of Lesvos and from 2019 it is part of the municipality of West Lesvos.
+Its history begins in the early Greek Archaic period and famous Greeks of antiquity that were Eressians include Sappho, Theophrastos and Phaenias of Eresus.

 Geography

-The municipal unit of Eresos–Antissa contains five other villages: Messotopos, Vatoussa, Chidira, Sigri and Pterounda located in the west and most barren part of the island.
+From 1999 until 2010, Eresos and the village of Antissa constituted the municipality of Eresos-Antissa which contained five other villages: Messotopos, Vatoussa, Chidira, Sigri and Pterounda located in the west and most barren part of the island.
+From 2010 until 2019, Eresos was part of the municipality of Lesvos and from 2019 it is part of the municipality of West Lesvos.
 Bare rocky hills, derived from ancient volcanic activity, dominate the area.
 Skala Eresou is a centre for international tourism and is a favorite spot of Greek families, young people as well as gay women.
 With its long beautiful beach with dark volcanic sand and its crystal-clear unpolluted water, Skala Eressou was awarded Blue Flag status by the Foundation for Environmental Education.